sonph63195/commerce/.github/instructions/ui.instructions.md

 - Use **utility-first Tailwind CSS classes** — avoid custom CSS unless necessary.
 - Use `VBox` (vertical layout) and `HBox` (horizontal layout) wrappers when aligning layout via Flexbox.
 - Ensure accessibility with appropriate `aria` attributes and semantic HTML.
+- **Always use the `Typography` component from `@/components/ui/typography` for rendering any text content (headings, paragraphs, lists, blockquotes, etc.) in UI components.
+Do not use raw HTML tags for text.**

 ---